 NMJC respects and promotes its students' independence and self-sufficiency.
 At the same time, NMJC seeks to ensure the safety and security of all persons on its campus.
-If you have a concern or reason to believe that an NMJC student is missing, you are strongly encouraged to make a report of your concerns.
+If you have a concern or reason to believe that an NMJC student is missing, you are strongly encouraged to make a report of your concerns to Campus Security and Safety.

 Notice of Non-discrimination and Equal Opportunity